antimyx/ArduinoAdvancedThermostat-AAT-/README.md

 Presenting to you My variant of Universal Termocontrol.

 All you need is
--arduino nano
+- arduino nano
--x2 TLP627 OPTOCOUPLER (or similar)
+- x2 TLP627 OPTOCOUPLER (or similar)
 - x2, x3, x4 pin header connector (optional)